T helper 17 cell: Role in autoimmune disorders

 Th17 cells, particularly auto-specific Th17 cells, are associated with autoimmune disease such as multiple sclerosis, rheumatoid arthritis, and psoriasis.
 Th17 overactivation against autoantigen will cause type 3 immune complex and complement-mediated hypersensitivity.
 Rheumatoid arthritis or Arthus reaction belong to this category.
-Apart from autoantigen reactivity, Th17 cells inherent biology of low end MAP kinases signaling especially Erk1/2 and p38 help their survival by refusing activation induced cell death (AICD).
-Together overactivation against autoantigen and prolonged existence of Th17 cells have deleterious consequence in autoimmune disease like Rheumatoid arthritis.
+Apart from autoantigen reactivity, Th17 cells' inherent biology of low end MAP kinases signalling, especially Erk1/2 and p38, help their survival by refusing activation induced cell death (AICD).
+Together, excessive activity against autoantigen and prolonged existence of Th17 cells have deleterious consequence in autoimmune disease like Rheumatoid arthritis.

 Bone erosion caused by mature osteoclast cells is common in patients with rheumatoid arthritis.
 Activated T helper cells such as Th1, Th2, and Th17 are found in the synovial cavity during the time of inflammation due to rheumatoid arthritis.
 The known mechanisms associated with the differentiation of osteoclast precursors into mature osteoclasts involve the signaling molecules produced by immune-associated cells, as well as the direct cell to cell contact of osteoblasts and osteoclast precursors.
 However, it has been suggested that Th17 can also play a more major role in osteoclast differentiation via cell to cell contact with osteoclast precursors.

 Th17 cells may contribute to the development of late phase asthmatic response due to its increases in gene expression relative to Treg cells.